Televisión de Galicia

 Televisión de Galicia ([teleβiˈsjon dɪ ɣaˈliθjɐ]; "Television of Galicia"; abbreviated as TVG), commonly known as A Galega ("The Galician [One]"), is a Spanish free-to-air television channel owned and operated by Televisión de Galicia S.A., the television subsidiary of Galician regional-owned public broadcaster Corporación Radio e Televisión de Galicia (CRTVG).
-It is the corporation's flagship television channel, and is known for broadcasting mainstream and generalist programming, including Telexornal news bulletins, primetime drama and entertainment in Galician language.
+It is the corporation's flagship television channel, and is known for broadcasting mainstream and generalist programming, including Telexornal news bulletins, primetime drama and entertainment in the Galician language.

 It was launched on 25 July 1985 as the first Galician language television service.
 Its broadcast covers the whole Galician territory and it is financed by its autonomous government.

 History

 TVG went on air for the first time on 25 July 1985, with the short film Mamasunción by Chano Piñeiro.
 After a test period, which lasted until 29 September 1985, the station began broadcasting regularly with 39 weekly hours of programmes.
 The station now broadcasts a full 168 hours per week, with almost 70 per cent of its own productions.
 On 31 December 1996, its international channel started broadcasting in America through satellite, and on 17 May 1997, started offering its complete service via the Internet.
 Soon afterwards, the international channel started broadcasting in Europe.
 In 2019, TVG started HD broadcasting in free-to-air TV in Galicia, and in 2020 the European international channel ceased its SD broadcast through satellite.
 TVG is also offered in other parts of Spain as well as in Portugal by a number of cable television providers.
 All broadcasts are open and "free to air" (restrictions may sometimes apply to sporting events).